 - other antibiotics – co-trimoxazole (Septra/Bactrim), vancomycin (Vanocin)

-Bear in mind that there are other medications with the potential to damage the kidneys.
+Bear in mind that there are other medications with the potential to cause kidney dysfunction.
 The following is a list of medications with this potential, this list is not exhaustive:

 - antiviral agents – acyclovir (Zovirax), valacyclovir (Valtrex), cidofovir (Vistide), foscarnet (Foscavir), indinavir (Crixivan)